CroXY3D/CroXYBoard/README.md

 It is possible to use 2 CroXYBoards with one near the printer's controller board and the other at the toolboard.
 This may simplify wiring somewhat.

 # 16 PIN MOLEX PIN ASSIGNMENTS

+Note that the pre-wired 16p cable reuses colors.
+You will have to trace out which is which.
+I mark 9-16 with a bit of heatshrink.

-1 12V - If using 24V fans, this can be connected to 24V or left disconnected
+1 (Yellow) 12V - If using 24V fans, this can be connected to 24V or left disconnected

-2 GND
+2 (Brown) GND

-3 THERMISTOR A
+3 (Purple) THERMISTOR A

-4 THERMISTOR B
+4 (Blue) THERMISTOR B

-5 SWITCH - XH connector has GND as the other pin.
+5 (Green) SWITCH - XH connector has GND as the other pin.

-6 AUX1 - 4th pin of the AUX connector is GND.
+6 (White) AUX1 - 4th pin of the AUX connector is GND.

-7 AUX2
+7 (Black) AUX2

-8 AUX3
+8 (Red) AUX3

-9 24V
+9 (Yellow) 24V

-10 HOTEND LOW SIDE - High side is connected to 24V
+10 (Brown) HOTEND LOW SIDE - High side is connected to 24V

-11 HOTEND FAN LOW SIDE - High side is jumper selectable
+11 (Purple) HOTEND FAN LOW SIDE - High side is jumper selectable

-12 PARTCOOLING FAN LOW SIDE - High Side is jumper selectable
+12 (Blue) PARTCOOLING FAN LOW SIDE - High Side is jumper selectable

-13 MOTOR 1
+13 (Green) MOTOR 1

-14 MOTOR 2
+14 (White) MOTOR 2

-15 MOTOR 3
+15 (Black) MOTOR 3

-16 MOTOR 4
+16 (Red) MOTOR 4

 # BOM
 * 1x PCB (See Below)